 A bartending expert may also be needed to testify as to any previous or existing disciplinary actions, violations or complaints involving the bar or restaurant.
 In addition, a thorough investigation should be conducted to obtain any and all percipient witness testimony that can support the evidence of an obviously intoxicated minor.

 These are but a few of the issues involved in what are usually very difficult cases to prosecute.
 Have you been involved in accident that was caused by an irresponsible bar or restaurant serving alcohol to an obviously intoxicated minor?
-Contact the law offices of Frank D. Penney to get the help you need.
+Contact Frank Penney Injury Lawyers to get the help you need.